 You can reduce your risk of contracting mpox by:

-- Exchanging contact information with your sexual partners.
-This will assist with contact tracing if one of you gets mpox.
+- exchanging contact information with your sexual partners, to help with contact tracing if one of you gets mpox

 At festivals, clubs and parties: